 1/4 cup (60 mL) extra virgin olive oil

-In this order, add egg, garlic (if desired, for aioli), lemon juice, salt, pepper and canola oil to beaker.
-Place blade of immersion blender right over egg, touching bottom of beaker.
+In this order, add egg, garlic (if desired), mustard (if desired), lemon juice, salt, pepper and canola oil to beaker.
+Place blade of immersion blender over yolk, touching bottom of beaker.
 Turn on blender.
 Once streaks of mayonnaise appear at bottom of beaker, slowly pull blender upwards until ingredients emulsify into fluffy, cream-coloured mayo.

 Incorporate olive oil, method 2: Transfer beaker contents to medium bowl.
 While whisking, gradually drizzle in olive oil.
 (This method is more bothersome; mayoli will end up milder, but not as thick.)